White Slaves (film): Production

 The film was designed as an anti-Communist response to the famous Soviet film Battleship Potemkin (1925) by Sergei Eisenstein.
 It was initially given the working title Battleship Sevastopol.
-Das große Personenlexikon des Films says in its biography of the director, Karl Anton, that he "served up to the brownshirt rulers a clumsy anti-communist Nazi replica of xthe Soviet Russian-Revolution film Battleship Potemkin".
+Das große Personenlexikon des Films says in its biography of the director, Karl Anton, that he "served up to the brownshirt rulers a clumsy anti-communist Nazi replica of the Soviet Russian-Revolution film Battleship Potemkin".
 The story was supposedly based on a factual report written by Charlie Roellinghoff.
 The film passed the censor on 16 December 1936, and was premiered on 5 January 1937.

 The exterior filming took place in Yugoslavia and on the armored cruiser Dubrovnik.
 The set-designer was Erich Zander.
 Alfred Stoeger Anton was assistant director.

 Distribution

 White Slaves was advertised as a "great documentary film from the Russia of the Kerensky revolution".
 It was very successful at the box office, and was shown up to August 1939 continuously in German cinemas.
 It was only withdrawn for political reasons as a result of the Nazi-Soviet Pact.
 After the German invasion of the Soviet Union in June 1941 White Slaves was once more shown in German theatres, this time under a new title, Red Beasts.

 In the U.S., the film was released six months after it was first shown in Germany, under the title White Slaves.